Recovery Pathway

 The athlete’s guide to foam rolling

-Foam rolling is often overlooked as part of the recovery process.
-However, in this video, strength and conditioning coach Menachem Brodie explains why and how you can complete a structured foam rolling routine to maximize the benefits—and get the most from the roller collecting dust in the corner of your living room.
+Foam rolling is often overlooked as a way to recover from workouts.
+In this exclusive video for Fast Talk Labs, strength and conditioning coach Menachem Brodie explains why and how you can complete a structured foam rolling routine to maximize the benefits—and get the most from the roller collecting dust in the corner of your living room.

 The Athlete’s Guide to Foam Rolling